 The Exercise: Your Perfect Schedule

 Imagine you hit the jackpot tomorrow.
 As a newly minted lottery winner, your entire schedule is cleared from one day to the next.
 Don’t like your job?
 Just stop showing up.
 Don’t like grocery shopping?
-Just hire someone.
+Get portioned meals delivered.
 The perfect schedule is the sheet of paper I’d pull out of my drawer in that situation.

 Here’s how to make yours: